Recruiting safely and fairly training

 The most relevant training that I have attended in my 34 years’ service

 Evidence suggests that the UK is currently suffering from a chronic skills shortage which is holding back the economy (source: BBC news).
 Indeed, many employers report that they increasingly struggle to find people with the right skills, abilities and mindset to fill their vacancies.
-With over 10 million people in the UK (around 20% of the workforce) holding a criminal record, and the majority of these for relatively minor offences, this represents a huge pool of untapped resource and potential talent.
+With morw than 10 million people in the UK (around 20% of the workforce) holding a criminal record, and the majority of these for relatively minor offences, this represents a huge pool of untapped resource and potential talent.

-This course will help you develop the legal knowledge and skills you need to strike the right balance between safeguarding and enabling people with criminal records to have equal access to education, training, employment and other opportunities.
+This course will help you to develop the legal knowledge and skills you need to strike the right balance between safeguarding and enabling people with criminal records to have equal access to education, training, employment and other opportunities.
 The course also provides a toolkit of practical resources to help you implement the changes back at work.

 Nacro’s Employer Advice Service

 Nacro is a registered charity that aims to positively change lives, enhance social inclusion and strengthen communities.
 Nacro’s Employer Advice Service gives organisations the confidence to assess and manage risk in relation to the disclosure of criminal records and allegations relating to applicants or existing staff or volunteers.
-This free, confidential advice line offers expert advice and operational support to organisations to help them strike a balance between safeguarding and enabling people with criminal records to have equal access to education, training, employment and other opportunities.
+This free, confidential advice line offers expert advice and operational support to organisations to help them strike a balance between safeguarding and enabling people with criminal records to have equal access to opportunities.
 For more information contact Nacro’s Employer Advice Service on 0845 600 3194 or email us.

 Who is it for?

-This course is ideal for anyone involved in making or overseeing recruitment or retention decisions, including hiring managers, designated safeguarding officers and in-house lawyers across all sectors.
+This course is ideal for anyone involved in making or overseeing recruitment or retention decisions, including hiring managers, designated safeguarding officers and in-house lawyers, across all sectors.

 By the end of this course you’ll have a greater understanding of how you can: